marianpiatkowski/ABAPInEmacs/README.md

 Steps to set up a ABAP project:

-- Create a project with `M-x abap-create-project`.
+- Create a project with `M-x abap-create-project`.\
-  If you already have a project, with `M-x abap-add-project`.
+  If you already have a project, it can be added with `M-x abap-add-project`.\
   Remove an existing project with `M-x abap-remove-project`.
-This will not physically remove the project files.
+This will not physically remove the project files.\
   At any time, you can open or switch to an existing project with `M-x abap-open-project`.
 - Add a ABAP server to project with `M-x abap-add-server`.